interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/get_op_data_validation.md

 ## Description
-This test checks that the USS being tested validates the operational intents received as response to its GET request from another USS. mock_uss which is a mock uss plans a nearby V-shaped operation, and provides the data that tested_uss GETs. tested_uss validates the GET response from mock_uss and accordingly plan its operation.
+This test checks that the USS being tested validates the operational intents received as response to its GET request from another USS. mock_uss plans a nearby V-shaped operation, and provides the data that tested_uss GETs. tested_uss validates the GET response from mock_uss and accordingly plan its operation.
 Notably the following requirements: